-The Problem With Saying ‘Never Again’
+Fukushima’s Earthquakes Show That Risk Is Inevitable

-By treating catastrophes as inevitable, communities are more likely to survive them.
+By accepting risk and planning for failure, communities are more likely to survive catastrophes.

 About the author: Juliette Kayyem, a former assistant secretary for homeland security under President Barack Obama, is the faculty chair of the homeland-security program at Harvard’s Kennedy School of Government.
 She is the author of the forthcoming book The Devil Never Sleeps: Learning to Live in an Age of Disasters.